 Solar pool heaters can be a great way to heat your pool water without raising your energy bills.
-They can extend your swimming season allowing you to enjoy your pool for longer.
+They can extend your swimming season, allowing you to enjoy your pool longer.
 But, like any home improvement project, there are costs to installing a solar pool heating system.

 In this article, I will break down the costs of a solar pool heater, so that you see the upfront and ongoing expenses of this type of heater.

-- Solar pool heaters are an environment-friendly investment.
+- Solar pool heaters are an environmentally-friendly investment.

 - The upfront cost of a solar pool heater, including installation, can range from $3,000 to $7,000 for an inground pool or $1,000 to $2,500 for above ground pools.

 - Solar pool heaters have very little ongoing costs and can save you money on your energy bills and pay for themselves over time.

 The upfront cost for a solar pool heater is between $1,500 and $5,000 on average, but it will vary depending on the size and type of heater you choose.

 Size is the most significant factor that will affect the cost of your pool heater.
 Solar pool heaters are available in various sizes to fit any pool size.
 You’ll need a larger and more expensive heating system if you have a large pool.

 Other determining factors are your pool type and what kind of solar panels you want.